Ultimate Guide to CrossFit Hand care and Protection

-- Durability - Gloves can be made from any manner of material.
-However, the longest lasting tend be constructed of either leather or neoprene.
+- Durability – Gloves can be made from any manner of material.
+However, the longest-lasting tend to be constructed of either leather or neoprene.
 Of the two, neoprene is the most breathable.
 Regardless of the material you select, the glove should feature double stitching for enhanced durability.

 The best workout gloves for Crossfitters that we have come across are the Emerge half finger gloves, which tick off all of our purchasing criteria and then some.
 They feature a padded leather and silicone material to provide the ultimate in protection from calluses and skin rips.
-They are amazingly comfortable, functional and durable - and, unlike may competitors, don’t require any break-in period.
+They are amazingly comfortable, functional and durable – and, unlike many competitors, don’t require any break-in period.

 Invest in CrossFit hand care Grips

-Hand grips are a pared down version of gloves.
+Hand grips are a pared down version of CrossFit hand care gloves.
 Many Crossfitters prefer them over gloves because they provide a more natural feel, allowing them to maintain a greater mind-muscle connection.
-They are also more breathable, keeping your hands from over heating and preventing sweat slippage.
+They are also more breathable, keeping your hands from overheating and preventing sweat slippage.
 The truth is that it shouldn’t be a matter of either or when it comes to grips and gloves.
-They are both important hand care Crossfit protection tools that you should have in your gym bag.
+They are both important CrossFit hand care protection tools that you should have in your gym bag.

-When it comes to pull up hand protection, grips seem to be the better option.
-For most bar work, the gloves seem to do the superior job.
+When it comes to pulling up CrossFit hand care, grips seem to be the better option.
+For most bar work, the gloves seem to do a superior job.

-Be sure to choose grips that are reusable (some aren’t), that are machine washable and that are easy to slip on and off.
-You want as wide a grip protection as possible and a secure locking system to ensure that they won’t slip while you’re working out.
+Be sure to choose grips that are reusable (some aren’t), that is machine washable and that are easy to slip on and off.
+You want as wide grip protection as possible and a secure locking system to ensure that they won’t slip while you’re working out.

-When it comes to the best Crossfit grips on the market, Rage Fitness are standouts.
-They are made from top quality tanned leather to provide a superior level of grip and hand protection.
+When it comes to the best CrossFit hand care grips on the market, Rage Fitness are standouts.
+They are made from top quality tanned leather to provide a superior level of grip and CrossFit hand care protection.

-The Rage Crossfit Grip features a solid wrist support to back up the generous amount of palm padding, all while keeping your fingers free to perform.
+The Rage CrossFit hand care Grip features solid wrist support to back up the generous amount of palm padding, all while keeping your fingers free to perform.